rasnom/threeshortwords/README.md

 ## Next Steps

-* Account unknown and misspelled words
+* Account for unknown and misspelled words
 * Contextual routing
 * API
 * Refactor for cleanliness